IagoLast/meteoscrapi/README.md

 - `today`: Simplified forecast for the current day
 - `tomorrow`: Simplified forecast for the next today
 - `next2`: Simplified forecast for the day after tomorrow
-- `forecast`: array with the raw forecast values from the Aemet API
+- `forecast`: array with the raw forecast values from the Aemet API, the structure of this object will change to match the meteosapi.

 A `simplified forecast` has the following fields: